23-24 SEASON PASSES NOW AVAILABLE!

 21 New Trails & Dasher Quad open in the West.
 The resort also opens up the Sundance Chalet.
 Additional seating, food cafeteria, and outdoor seating areas open to the public.
 The Sundance Chalet is also used in the summer for wedding receptions, corporate events, and more.
 Along with the additional runs, more snowmaking is added across the resort.

-Granite Peak operates its Comet 6-person chairlift in the fall for the first time offering up scenic chairlift rides.
+Granite Peak operates its Comet 6-person chairlift in the fall for the first time offering up scenic chairlift rides during the autumn foliage.
+A pre-season tradition that continues today.

 In the winter of 2005/2006 Granite Peak closes for the ski season after attracting over 100,000 visitors for the first time ever.

-Charles Skinner, Jr., President of Granite Peak, proposes a $50 million expansion that includes 150 additional acres.
+Charles Skinner, proposes a $50 million expansion that includes 150 additional acres.
 This leads to years of discussion with the DNR and revitalization of the State Park Master Plan.

 The GWPP is established with help of the Chamber of Commerce and local businesses for the further development of the region.
 It begins assisting in garnering the resources, funding and tools for economic development projects.
 These include the redevelopment of the Wausau Mall into green space, retail, and more.
-The GWPP hires SE Group to do a Recreation Needs Assessment Study of the Rib Mountain State Park and Granite Peak Ski Area.
+The GWPP hires SE Group (the same group from 1984's master plan) to do a Recreation Needs Assessment Study of the Rib Mountain State Park and Granite Peak Ski Area.

 Rib Mountain State Park asks for input on four options for recreation expansion including new ski trails, mountain bike trails, and public access points.
 The options range from minimal changes to large-scale options including a lift on the south side of Rib Mountain that would allow for mountain biking year-round.

 The upgrades will improve snowmaking across the resort, replacing old technological snowmaking sticks with improved SMI Grizzlies that can make snow at high temperatures more efficiently.
 The resort continues to upgrade lighting, switching from fluorescent light to LED.
-The Historic Deck is also getting a facelift with new furniture, heating elements, and a stage.
+The Historic Deck is also getting a facelift with new furniture, heating elements, and additional seating.